TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 ### The full algorithm

-Let's now take a step back after digging in the weeds and consider the final algorithm.
+Let's now take a step back after digging in the weeds and consider the final algorithm from start to finish.
 I've turned the janky matrix multiplication used in the program to a normal one since we are only accessing the first column after it is computed, and the first column is actually correct.

 ```py
 def rc(a, b):